 The Sunnyslope Church continues the work of Jesus.
 Peacefully.
 Simply.
 Together.
 We are a Christian community, called by Jesus to be inclusive, caring, and peace-minded.
 We affirm that people of any race, ethnic identity, sexual orientation, gender identity and expression, diverse abilities, age, economic status, faith tradition, or life situation are welcome in our congregation.
+The official announcement from the Open and Affirming Coalition UCC has been released and notes Sunnyslope as church #1264 to have committed to loving our neighbors … ALL our neighbors!

 We believe in compassionate service, stewardship of creation, respect for diversity, and nonviolent reconciliation of differences among all people, nations, and faith traditions.
 We claim no creed but the New Testament, as exemplified by the life of Jesus of Nazareth.
 Therefore, we strive to follow the way of Jesus.
 Through these efforts we seek to grow ever closer to the mind and heart of God.